 Some car owners may feel perplexed when a car battery wears out faster than anticipated.
 In this case, the culprit is usually extreme heat, which can take a greater toll on a car’s battery than cold temperatures.
 Persistent hot temperatures combined with even hotter temperatures under the hood can take a toll and cause accelerated aging within your battery.
 It is always important to test your battery in any climate or season.

+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car battery care, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.